 Orthodontic treatments are mainly based on interceptive orthodontics or corrective orthodontics.
 Although other types of orthodontics can be distinguished: functional orthopedics and orthognathic surgery.

-Preventive or interceptive orthodontics is based on movements that are limited to a few teeth.
+Preventative or interceptive orthodontics is based on movements that are limited to a few teeth.
 This type of orthodontics is performed during temporary or mixed dentition, since it is based on correcting different types of habits and / or anomalies that can affect the proper development of the jaws and dental eruption.
 Within this type of orthodontics habits such as oral breathing, atopic swallowing or alterations such as open bites or crossed, unilateral or bilateral malocclusion can be corrected.
 In addition, with interceptive orthodontics, bone problems can be improved during growth or prevent them from getting worse.

 The other type of orthodontics is corrective orthodontics.
-This type is part of the second phase of orthodontics which is performed after interceptive orthodontics, although it can be done in the same way without preventive orthodontics having been performed.
-Corrective orthodontics is based on correcting all types of malocclusion that could not be corrected with interceptive treatment or this first preventive phase has not been carried out.
+This type is part of the second phase of orthodontics which is performed after interceptive orthodontics, although it can be done in the same way without preventative orthodontics having been performed.
+Corrective orthodontics is based on correcting all types of malocclusion that could not be corrected with interceptive treatment or this first preventative phase has not been carried out.
 This orthodontics is based on performing different types of forces using orthodontic appliances to treat the established malocclusion.